taranjeet/taranjeet.github.io/_posts/2016-02-14-django-view-only-permission.md

 ---
+title: "Implementing view only permissions in Django"
 layout: post
-title: Implementing view only permissions in Django
 date: 2016-02-14 10:00
+tag:
-tags: django
+- django
+category: blog
+author: taranjeet
+description: Implementing view only permissions in Django
 ---

 Django ships with a nice and easy to plug [admin](https://docs.djangoproject.com/en/1.11/ref/contrib/admin/) interface.
 Access to admin panel is managed through Django ACL(Access Control List) using